Make your own cold process soap!

 First, clean the kitchen!
 You will need plenty of clear counter space, and an empty sink (no dirty dishes)

 Measure out your distilled water.
-Put on your gloves, goggles & mask.
+Put on your gloves, goggles, & mask.
 Measure your lye.
 Pour the lye into the water (never pour the water into the lye as it can splash up).

 Make your own soap!
 Cold process soap making

-Stir the lye water until lye is completely dissolved.
+Stir the lye water until the lye is completely dissolved.
 DO NOT LEAN OVER BOWL.
 Try to keep your face as far back as possible and keep your mask on because as the lye dissolves it will give off fumes that you do not want to inhale.
 The mixture will start off foggy, but will be clear when totally dissolved.
 Stir until you feel the lye crystals have dissolved.

 Make your own soap!
 Cold process soap making